An Overview of the OJ Simpson Murder Trial, the Trial of the Century

 In July 2013, he received parole for some of the charges levied in 2008, but others are still in place.
 The “Juice” remained in prison until October 1, 2017.

 New Book By Private Investigator Bill Dear Claims that O.J.
 Simpson is Not Guilty

 Book Reveals New Evidence and Theories About The Murders of Nicole Simpson and Ron Goldman.

 |O.J.
 Is Innocent and I Can Prove It: The Shocking Truth about the Murders of Nicole Brown Simpson…

 After seventeen years of investigating the infamous case, a Private Investigator named Bill Dear claims that O.J.
 Simpson is not guilty of the 1994 murders of Simpson’s ex-wife, Nicole Brown Simpson, and her friend, Ron Goldman.

-Nicole Simpson and Ron Goldman were brutally murdered at Nicole’s home on Bundy Drive in Brentwood, California, on the night of June 12, 1994.
-The weeks and months that followed were full of spectacle, including a much-watched car chase and the eventual arrest of O. J. Simpson for the murders.
+Nicole Simpson and Ron Goldman were brutally murdered at Nicole’s home on Bundy Drive in Brentwood, California, on June 12, 1994.
+The weeks and months that followed were full of spectacle, including a much-watched car chase and the eventual arrest of O. J. for the murders.
 The televised trial that followed was unlike any that the nation had ever seen.
 Long convinced of O. J.’s guilt, the world was shocked when the jury of the “trial of the century” read the verdict of not guilty.

-In O. J. is Innocent and I Can Prove It, Dear makes the controversial but compelling case that it was, in fact, the “overlooked suspect,” O. J.’s eldest son Jason, who committed the grisly murders.
+In O. J. is Innocent and I Can Prove It, Dear makes the controversial but compelling case that it was, in fact, the “overlooked suspect,” his eldest son Jason, who committed the grisly murders.
 Sure to stir the pot and raise some eyebrows, this book is a must-read.
 50 color illustrations.